tikv/rfcs/text/2020-03-11-versioned-kv.md

 ### Version recycling

+The version recycling would recycling the redundant versions more than `MaxVerNum`, e.g. one key has five versions [v1 v2 v3 v4 v3], and the `MaxVerNum` is set to be 3, then [v1 v2] would be recycled.

 The design of the version recycling will affect cluster performance and the functional designs of incremental backup and CDC.
 There are two major
 approaches: